Body Scan Meditation -audio file

 Understanding Alzheimer’s and Dementia: The Basics

-This PowerPoint presentation details the typical changes of growing old and the specific changes that can be problematic, including demential.
+This PowerPoint presentation details the typical changes of growing old and the specific changes that can be problematic, including dementia.
 A number of types of dementia are identified and Alzheimer's disease is reviewed in length.
-The emotions that may be experienced by the patient and family when a family member is diagnosed with this disease is also addressed.
+The emotions that may be experienced by the patient and family when a family member is diagnosed with this disease are also addressed.
 Early, middle, and late stages of the disease are also discussed along with planning for the future.
-A list of Alzheimer's resources are provided. disease.
+A list of Alzheimer's resources is provided.

 Debunking Dieting Myths

 Did you ever wonder why diets don’t seem to work?
 That even when you lose weight it seems to come back, maybe with a few extra pounds?
 This training explores the biology and research behind our bodies’ resistance to weight loss, our obsession as a culture with body size, and some ideas about letting go of the numbers on the scale and focusing on health as opposed to weight.